Convex Mixed-Integer Nonlinear Programs Derived from Generalized Disjunctive Programming using Cones: Generalized Disjunctive Programming

 \section{Generalized Disjunctive Programming}

-The framework of Generalized Disjunctive Programming (GDP) was introduced by~\citet{raman1994modelling}.
+The framework of Generalized Disjunctive Programming (GDP) was introduced by Raman and Grossmann~\citep{raman1994modelling}.
 This modeling paradigm extends the usual mathematical programming paradigm by allowing Boolean variables, logical constraints, and disjunctions to appear in the optimization problem formulation.
 We define a GDP as follows: